haproxy/haproxy/doc/lua-api/index.rst

   All the functions provided by this class are available in the context **sample-fetches** and **actions**.

-.. js:attribute:: txn.c
+.. js:attribute:: TXN.c

   This attribute contains a Converters class object.

-.. js:attribute:: txn.sc
+.. js:attribute:: TXN.sc

   This attribute contains a Converters class object.
 The functions of this object returns always a string.

-.. js:attribute:: txn.f
+.. js:attribute:: TXN.f

   This attribute contains a Fetches class object.

-.. js:attribute:: txn.sf
+.. js:attribute:: TXN.sf

   This attribute contains a Fetches class object.
 The functions of this object returns always a string.

-.. js:attribute:: txn.req
+.. js:attribute:: TXN.req

   This attribute contains a channel class object for the request buffer.

-.. js:attribute:: txn.res
+.. js:attribute:: TXN.res

   This attribute contains a channel class object for the response buffer.

-.. js:attribute:: txn.http
+.. js:attribute:: TXN.http

   This attribute contains an HTTP class object.
 It is avalaible only if the proxy has the "mode http" enabled.

-.. js:function:: txn.get_priv(txn)
+.. js:function:: TXN.get_priv(txn)

-  Return Lua data stored in the current transaction (with the `txn.set_priv()`) function.
+  Return Lua data stored in the current transaction (with the `TXN.set_priv()`) function.
 If no data are stored, it returns a nil value.

   :param class_txn txn: The class txn object containing the data.
   :returns: the opaque data previsously stored, or nil if nothing is
      avalaible.

-.. js:function:: txn.set_priv(txn, data)
+.. js:function:: TXN.set_priv(txn, data)

   Store any data in the current HAProxy transaction.
 This action replace the old stored data.